Periods and harmonic analysis on spherical varieties: Review of spherical varieties

 \item Assume (GN2), (GN3), (GN4), (GN5).
 Then the root system of the Gaitsgory-Nadler dual group is given by $(\check \Phi_X, W_X)$; in particular, it is independent of the choice of affine embedding of $\XX$. \end{enumerate} \end{theorem}

 \begin{remark} We stated this theorem for the case that $\Sigma_X$ does not contain elements of the form $2\alpha$.
 However, in the general case the same statements are true if one replaces $\check G_X$ with the abstract group $\check G_X'$ defined by the same root system and with maximal torus equal to the image of $A_X^*\to A^*$.
 In particular, $\check G_{X,GN}\simeq \check G_X'$.
-However, this does not seem to be the correct dual group for all purposes of representation theory. \end{remark}

-We give a rather clumsy proof of this theorem, which boils down to case-by-case considerations, in the next section.
-In the appendix we have included a table of dual groups and the Levis $\check L(X)$ for many spherical reductive pairs.
+However, this does not seem to be the correct dual group for all purposes of representation theory. \end{remark} We give a rather clumsy proof of this theorem, which boils down to case-by-case considerations, in the next section. \begin{example} For the spherical variety $\XX=\TT\backslash\SSL_2$ (where $\TT$ is a non-trivial torus) the dual group is $\check G_X=\SL_2$ with its natural isogeny: $\SL_2\to \check G=\PGL_2$.
+Notice that here the action of $\SSL_2$ on $\XX$ factors through the quotient $\SSL_2\to\PPGL_2$.
+This ``explains'' why the representation theory of $\XX$ should be described in terms of $\SL_2$, which is the dual group of $\PPGL_2$.
+However, this argument may not always work when $\check G_X\ne\check G_{X,GN}$. \end{example}